KTachibanaM/eventernote-api/README.md

 ## Configurations
 * Environment variables
     * `EVENT_EXPIRE_SECONDS`: Number of seconds before in-memory cache for events expires for an actor.
 Default to 6 hours
+    * `SENTRY_DSN`: Sentry DSN.
+If not set, errors will not be sent to Sentry